HowToDoInJava

 Wed May 24 13:10:18 IST 2017

-As we saw that custom serialization is very easy in java and it involve very simple design i.e. implement readObject() and writeObject() methods; and add any additional logic to support the application business logic.
+As we saw that custom serialization is straightforward in java and it involves very simple design i.e. implementing readObject() and writeObject() methods; and add any additional logic to support the application business logic.

 Happy Learning !!